About me

 The thrill of working on challenging rendering techniques and the satisfaction of seeing them come to life is what drives me.
 I am always on the lookout for opportunities to learn new skills and enhance my existing ones.
 My passion lies in creating graphics that are not just visually appealing, but also grounded in realism, offering a truly immersive experience.
 Also, I love Cornell boxes!

-If you want to know more about me or my work, please feel free to contact me.
+If you want to know more about me or my work, please feel free to contact me on my email.

 Experience